Young woman sitting and smiling while talking to her peers during a seminar

 The aims of the module are to:

-- gain a detailed, chronological knowledge of the key works of psychoanalytic literature from Freud (two terms) and Klein (one term)
+• gain a detailed, in-depth chronological knowledge of the key works of psychoanalytic literature from Freud (term one), Klein (term two)

 Module assessment